Giselle-brown/gabriel-green/README.md

 # Gabriel Green Garden House

-This is a simple website created by using html.
+This is just a simple Web Application created by using html.